MillionConcepts/pdr/docs/supported_datasets.md

     - Halley calibrated 1D spectra, and raw and calibrated 2D spectral images
     - Giacobini-Zinner raw 2D spectral images
   - RSN Halley continuum, occultation, OH, radar, and spectral line data
   - *Note: most of the Halley datasets listed above are available at the SBN in 2 versions.
-Version 2.0 tends to open better with `pdr` and in a more user friendly format.
+Version 2.0 tends to open better with `pdr` and in a more user-friendly format.
 When V2.0 is available, V1.0 should be considered notionally supported.*
 #### IUE
   - Raw and extracted spectra
   - Most image products